 In 2010, much of the coastline of Bering Land Bridge National Preserve and small sections of the Cape Krusenstern National Monument coastline were designated as 'polar bear critical habitat' by the U.S. Fish and Wildlife Service (USFWS) under Section 7 of the Endangered Species Act.
 This requires the NPS to ensure that the activities in these areas are not likely to jeopardize the continued existence of the species or destroy or adversely modify its critical habitat.
 If an action has the potential to affect a listed species or its critical habitat, the agency must enter into consultation with the USFWS.
 The NPS also considers potential impacts to eiders and proposed or candidate species such as the yellow-billed loon, walrus, and ice seals during the review process.

 Persons in actual charge of field activities shall complete a cultural resources orientation briefing prior to entering the field.
 Researchers are required to report all results of their investigations to the park annually.
-This is accomplished using the 'Investigators Annual Report (IAR)' portion of the Scientific Research and Collection Permit website.
+This is accomplished by visiting the Integrated Resource Management Application website.
 Additionally, upon completion of a project, Western Arctic National Parklands requires copies of field notes, data, reports, publications and/or other materials resulting from studies conducted in NPS areas.
 All specimens collected under permit that are not destroyed in analysis require cataloging into the NPS Automated National Catalog Program.
 ARPA Permit holders have additional reporting requirements assigned directly in the permit.

 Please use ESRI ArcGIS compatible coordinates or shapefiles whenever possible when describing proposed field camps and collection locations.